Reading sign Denmark's Troelsgaard

 Reading have signed Denmark midfielder Sanne Troelsgaard on a deal until June 2023.

-Troelsgaard, 33, has spent the last four years with Swedish club FC Rosengard.
+Troelsgaard, 33, has spent the past four years with Swedish club FC Rosengard.

 She has 160 caps for her country and is their third-highest scorer with 55 international goals.